Legalities in Spain

 Staying in Barcelona for more than 3 months

-This type of NIE has no expiry date.
-It’s issued as a small credit card-sized piece of paper.
-DO NOT laminate it, as this makes it invalid.
+This NIE is issued as a small credit card-sized piece of paper.
+DO NOT laminate it as this makes it invalid.

-For EU nationals the Foreigner’s Office in Barcelona city is Rambla de Guipúscoa 74
+For EU nationals the Foreigner’s Office in Barcelona city is at Rambla de Guipúscoa 74

 NIE application process

-The application process is very similar for both types of NIE.
-You have to show more documentation if you’re staying for more than three months (residency).
-You need to fill out different forms depending on which NIE you’re applying for.
-Form EX15 for the non resident’s NIE and form EX18 for the resident’s NIE.
+The application process is similar for both types of NIE, but you need to fill out different forms depending on which NIE you’re applying for.
+Form EX-15 for the non-resident NIE and form EX-18 for the resident NIE.

 How to make an appointment for your NIE